brandonmc01/School_District_Analysis/README.md

 ![corrected_reading_score](Resources/corrected_reading_scores.JPG)

 - The correction had no effect on the scores by school spending.

-Corrected

 ![corrected_schoolspending](Resources/corrected_schoolspending.JPG)

 - The correction had no effect on the scores by school size.

-Corrected

 ![corrected_schoolsize](Resources/corrected_schoolsize.JPG)

 - The correction had no effect on the scores by school type.

-Corrected

 ![corrected_schooltype](Resources/corrected_schooltype.JPG)